smikhalevski/json-bigint/README.md

-json-bigint
+# json-bigint

-The lib for symmetrical serialization/parsing of bigint values as JSON strings.
+The symmetrical and backwards compatible JSON serializer/parser with bigint support.